ahmedatef15011/HugEval/README.md

 - Current tests: basic smoke tests for all metrics
 - Coverage target: **≥80%** before final delivery
 - Plan: expand with more unit + integration tests in Milestone 3

+### Test Artifacts Directory

+The `test_artifacts/` directory contains files generated during test execution:

+- **Purpose**: Stores all test-generated files to keep the project root clean
+- **Contents**: NDJSON test data, summary reports, evaluation results, and temporary test files
+- **Git Status**: Directory is ignored by Git (see `.gitignore`)
+- **Management**: Files persist after test runs for debugging purposes, can be safely deleted
+- **Organization**: Replaces previous behavior where test files were created in the project root

+This directory ensures a clean workspace while maintaining all test functionality and providing easy access to test-generated files for debugging.

 ---